FigureTechnologies/asset-classification-smart-contract/README.md

 data from a new location, potentially without any Provenance Blockchain interaction, facilitating the process of data interaction.

-* `remove_os_gateway_permission`: An optional parameter that will cause the emitted events to include values that signal to any [Object Store Gateway](https://github.com/FigureTechnologies/object-store-gateway) watching the events that the verifier should no longer have permission to inspect the identified scope's records via fetch routes.
-This route uses a unique identifier based on asset type, so if simultaneous access grants were sent to the gateway for different asset types' verifications on a singular scope, the verifier will retain access via the gateway until all verifications have been completed.
-This behavior defaults to TRUE if not explicitly provided in the json payload.

 ##### Emitted Attributes
 * `asset_event_type`: This value will always be populated as `verify_asset`.